 IBS dietary guidelines

-As a result, bacteria in the gut feed on them, releasing gases which cause bloating and cramping.
+The term 'FODMAP' describes the types of sugars found in food products that are not quickly digested and absorbed.
+As a result, bacteria in the gut feed on them, leading to the release of gases that cause bloating and cramping.

-Some foods that should not be eaten include:
+Some foods that should not be eaten while practicing a low FODMAP diet include:

-- Fruits or fruit juice, including apples, apricots, mangos, watermelons, as well as canned fruit which contain a lot of natural fruit juice
+- Fruits or fruit juice, including apples, apricots, mangos, watermelons, as well as canned fruit which contain a lot of natural fruit juice.

-- Vegetables such as artichokes, asparagus, broccoli, cabbage, cauliflower, garlic-containing spices, onions, mushrooms, lentils and other legumes
+- Vegetables such as artichokes, asparagus, broccoli, cabbage, cauliflower, garlic-containing spices, onions, mushrooms, lentils, and other legumes.

-- Milk and milk products
+- Milk and milk products.

-- Sweeteners such as honey or high-fructose corn syrup, as well as products containing sweeteners such as sorbitol, mannitol, or xylitol
+- Sweeteners such as honey or high-fructose corn syrup, as well as products containing sweeteners such as sorbitol, mannitol, or xylitol.